-NZL Swim has a wealth of coaching experience to draw from within it's senior coaching team.
-From young swimmers just starting out through to Olympic level competition, the coaching team have the perfect combination of technical expertise and practical know-how to oprimise the performance of every swimmer.
+NZL Swim & Phoenix Aquatics have a wealth of experience in their Management Team.
+From young swimmers just starting out through to Olympic level competitors, we can provide the perfect combination of technical expertise and practical know-how to optimise the performance of every swimmer

 Director and Head Coach

 David Lyles has been an International swim coach for Great Britain, China and New Zealand and has a wealth of experience coaching club and age group swimmers through to senior and International athletes.

 He has been a Head Coach at club, University and National training centre level as well as being Head Coach to a professional provincial team in China.
 After starting coaching whilst still at University, David took his first coaching job in 1989 and in 1992, qualified his first swimmer on an Olympic team – a feat he repeated at 6 consecutive Olympics between 1992 – 2012.

 Having started at club level, David was given the opportunity to help set up and develop a new scheme at the University of Bath in South West England in 1997.
 With a brand new facility and the ability to attract top swimmers, it was not long before the centre was home to the first British Swimming National training centre.